zenodab-bit/GemsZeno/docs/src/config-files.md

 #### `onset_of_severeness`

-Speficies the distribution that is being used to draw the duration from onset of symptoms to the onset of severeness (for a severe progression) upon infection.
+Specifies the distribution that is being used to draw the duration from onset of symptoms to the onset of severeness (for a severe progression) upon infection.

 ```@TOML
 [Pathogens]